14 best hotels in Iceland for a bucket list escape

 In Vík midway along the south coast, perfect for exploring all the attractions of this stretch of coastline with its eerie black sands, Hótel Kría is revered for its traditional Icelandic cuisine with a modern twist, accompanied by glorious mountain views through vast double-height picture windows.

-Among the highlights are lamb tartare and smoked haddock with poached egg.
+Among the highlights are smoked Arctic char and beetroot with pickled blueberries.
 There’s also a rustic-chic cocktail bar with a daily happy hour.
 Tours on offer from the property include snowmobile adventures on Mýrdalsjökull Glacier and snorkelling in Silfra.

 Simple, homely and utterly charming, this hotel, restaurant and stables is situated in the Vatnajökull National Park and boasts panoramic views from Arnanes to the main glacier from all of its cosy wood-panelled rooms and from its restaurant.